-Cushing's syndrome is a hormone disorder.
-Cortisol, in normal doses, helps the body manage stress and infection.
-However, high levels over a long period of time can cause several health problems.
+Cushing syndrome is too much of a hormone called cortisol in the blood.
+In normal doses, this hormone helps the body manage stress and infection.
+High levels over a long period of time can cause health problems.

-You will be asked about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-Tests may be done to determine the level of cortisol and find a cause.

 Cushing's Support and Research Foundation